maxart2007/next-to-current-tab/README.md

 Chromium extension that ensures new tabs open to the right of the current active tab.

-An options page allows customizing the position of new tabs (after the active tab, at the start, or at the end) and whether a tab opened from within a tab group should instead appear after the entire group.
+An options page allows customizing the position of new tabs (after the active tab, at the start, or at the end) and how tabs opened from within a tab group are
+placed: after the current one, at the beginning or end of the group, or outside the group entirely.

 ## Development